 If you are a list-maker like me, you might have noticed that when you create a list of all the things you have to do in a day and week, it’s kind of creating goals.
 You are listing things you need to get done or achieve.

-Meaningful Goal Settings: How to set goals and achieve them.
+Effective Goal Setting Tips: How to set goals and achieve them.

 Why Goals Fail.